m-onz/algoholic/README.md

 ## listen

-Here examples of music made with algoholic.
+Hear some examples of music made with algoholic.

 https://algoholic.bandcamp.com